lukepadiachy/copilot-instructions-experiment/README.md

 ---

+> **Side Note:** Using the `tools:` section in prompts can sometimes be tedious or not work as intended.
+You may find better results by letting Copilot handle tasks without specifying tools directly.
+This project works best when you use prompt files without the `tools:` section, but feel free to experiment and see what works for your workflow.

 > **Tip:** Prompt files are a powerful way to make Copilot work for you.
 Use them to automate, standardize, and simplify your development workflow.
 They are reusable and can be adapted for any project or stack.